MetisProtocol/metis-replica-node/README.md

 3. Update compose file and env

+**NOTE: legacy replica node uses L2 DTL, you can't use the data and configration.**

 ## Quick start from snapshots

 We provided public aws ebs snapshot for you if you need them.